 Emory is currently a "Participating Institution" with SMART IRB.

 When Emory has been asked to serve as the IRB of Record for another institution, Emory IRB prefers to use the SMART IRB Agreement when the relying site is a "Participating Institution" with SMART IRB.
-If the relying site agrees to use SMART IRB with Emory, the institutional official must sign the SMART IRB Letter of Acknowledgment (and for private institutions, an MOU on Indemnification and Insurance).
-The relying site must also work with Emory on a SMART IRB Communication Plan.
+If the relying site agrees to use SMART IRB with Emory, the institutional officials for both institutions must sign the SMART IRB Agreement Letter of Acknowledgment and Implementation Checklist.
 All other parts of the process when Emory is serving as the Reviewing IRB will be the same as described in the main section.

 If you have questions about a specific study at Emory that is ongoing, please contact your assigned IRB analyst.

 The IRB now has Reliance Office Hours on Tuesdays 9:00 am – 12:00 pm.
 If you would like to set up a meeting to speak about reliance face-to-face, please submit your availability (your availability must be during Reliance Office Hours) by leaving a voicemail at 404-727-8485, and you will receive a calendar invite for the meeting.
 If you do not want to meet face-to-face, you can call that number at any time during Office Hours to ask your question.